Your Guide to Broadband

 Local carriers are responsible for the "last mile" of all connections to the Internet.
 When a customer purchases a circuit through a Tier 1 carrier (IXC), the carrier sends the LEC an order to provision a connection from the closest Central Office to the customer's premise.
 The IXC and the LEC must also arrange connectivity between the carrier's POP and the LEC's CO.

 Where the current generation of mobile telecommunication networks are collectively known as 3G (for "third generation"), LTE is marketed as and called 4G insinuating that it's the "fourth generation".
-Most major mobile carriers have announced plans to convert their networks to LTE beginning in 2009.
+Most major mobile carriers are converting their networks to LTE since 2009.

-LTE is a set of enhancements to the Universal Mobile Telecommunications System (UMTS) which will be introduced in 3rd Generation Partnership Project (3GPP) Release 8.
-Much of 3GPP Release 8 will focus on adopting 4G mobile communications technology, including an all-IP flat networking architecture.
+LTE is a set of enhancements to the Universal Mobile Telecommunications System (UMTS) introduced in 3rd Generation Partnership Project (3GPP) Release 8.
+Much of 3GPP Release 8 focuses on adopting 4G mobile communications technology, including an all-IP flat networking architecture.

 Term Description